jdcloudcom/en/documentation/Middleware/JCS-for-Elasticsearch/Operation-Guide/using_kibana.md

 ## Use Kibana
-Users can use Kibana to query and analyze the data stored in JCS for Elasticsearch.
+Kibana is a visual open source platform for data analysis.
+Users can use Kibana to search and analyze the data stored in JCS for Elasticsearch.
 ![查询1](https://github.com/jdcloudcom/cn/blob/Elasticsearch/image/Internet-Middleware/JCS%20for%20Elasticsearch/UES1.png)

 ### Definition Index Mode